Davis-T/waysToUbuntu/readme.txt

-way to learn Linux on Ubuntu 18.04
+find the ways to learn Linux
+so started in Ubuntu 18.04